Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!: Gameplay

-Depending on the version, players start with either a Pikachu or an Eevee, which sits on the player character's shoulder in the overworld.
+Depending on the version, players start with either a Pikachu (voiced by Ikue Ōtani) or an Eevee (voiced by Aoi Yūki), which sits on the player character's shoulder in the overworld.
 This mechanic is similar to the "walking Pokémon" mechanic first introduced in Pokémon Yellow, in which Pikachu follows behind the player character throughout the game.
 The player's partner Pokémon wiggles its tail when they are near a hidden item, and it can be dressed up for further customization.
 Similarly to Pokémon HeartGold and SoulSilver, players may also choose a Pokémon to follow them, and some larger Pokémon can also be ridden, a mechanic first seen in Pokémon X and Y and later expanded on in Sun and Moon.

 Since Pokémon X and Y, experience points are rewarded to Pokémon by not only defeating opponent Pokémon but also catching wild Pokémon.
 However, in Let's Go, Pikachu! and Let's Go, Eevee!, experience points rewarded by catching wild Pokémon are affected by various multiplier bonuses depending on the timing of the throw and the technique used to throw the Poké Ball, such as performing an overarm or underarm throw.
 The games also introduce new items called "candies", which are used to power up a Pokémon's statistics, such as hit points (HP), Attack, Defense, Special Attack, Special Defense, and Speed.
 Different types of candies are awarded to players who transfer their Pokémon to Professor Oak via an in-game storage box.
 "Combat Power" (CP) also returns from Pokémon Go.

 The evolution mechanic from previous games returns in Let's Go, Pikachu! and Let's Go, Eevee!
 However, as with Pokémon Yellow, the player's starting Pikachu or Eevee cannot evolve; only other Pokémon that the player has caught, including ones of the same species as the partner Pokémon.

 Some features, like Pokémon breeding and HMs, are absent from the games.